bewest/amforth/examples/readme.txt

 run-hayes.frt: demonstrate the use of the amforth-upload.py utility
     and the special #include syntax.
 The test itself is a slightly modified HAYES test suite

+timer-interrupt.frt: demonstrate the use of the timer interrupt with forth code.